BLEACH Rebirth of Souls: Best settings for RTX 3060 and 3060 Ti

 - Bloom: Medium

-This concludes the list of all the best settings for BLEACH Rebirth of Souls on PC with Nvidia RTX 3060 and the RTX 3060 Ti graphics cards.
-We optimized the performance by utilizing a mix of Low, Medium, and High settings.
-As long as you apply the settings correctly, you will get a great experience in the game.
+The above settings will help you achieve 60+ FPS in BLEACH Rebirth of Souls without sacrificing the game's visuals.
+The Nvidia RTX 4060 will run the game at FHD resolution, while the RTX 4060 Ti will run it at QHD.
+Our set of optimized settings will allow the two GPUs to minimize stutters but do ensure you meet all the system requirements.

-Also read: Bleach Rebirth of Souls crashing on PC: Possible fixes and reasons
+Also read: Bleach Rebirth of Souls crashing on PS4 and PS5: Possible causes and fixes explored